 Pittsburgh can be expensive for visitors as our price range for hotels generally ranges from $100-$300 per night or more.
-We have a fairly active Airbnb scene that can offer savings against hotels (especially when renting a room instead of an entire apartment or house) and we highly recommend considering this as an alternative as it also opens up more location options for visitors.
+We have a fairly active apartment rental scene that can offer savings against hotels (especially when renting a room instead of an entire apartment or house) and we highly recommend considering this as an alternative as it also opens up more location options for visitors.

 Pittsburgh also has one hostel, South Side Traveler's Rest, which is located in South Side just along the GAP bike trail making it popular for bikers who are going on the roughly 280-mile trail to or from Washington DC.
 The hostel is a short walk away from downtown proper as well as the bar district known as South Side.